joaooliveira-11/feup-fsi/CTFs/week10.md

     return msg
 ```

-Now, when we run the script, we can see the flag, whihc means that our attack was successful
+Now, when we run the script, we can see the flag, which means that our attack was successful:

-Finally, we got the flag:
 ![flag](../docs/week10/flag.png)